weddingjuma/mpesa-mz/README.md

 # 6. Authors

-Calvin Carlos da Conceicao Chiulele <cchiulele@protonmail.com> and contributors
+Calvin Carlos da Conceição Chiulele <cchiulele@protonmail.com> and contributors

-This package is still in development phase, so any suggestions, improvements and recommendations are welcomed.
+This package is still in the development phase, so any suggestions, improvements, and recommendations are welcomed.